AlexMilman/steamgifts-group-management-tool/README.md

 ### TODO
 * Add UI level above the API level, that will provide dropdowns to choose from (of groups, or users)
 * Add links to warranty + conditions to every page
+* Fix logger not printing out time + thread info
+* Fix logger to printout errors on server error
 * Convert all time to datetime
 * Add Whitelist data to giveaways
-* Fix logger not printing out time + thread info
-* Fix logger to printout errors on server error
+* Add "no minimum level" to optional params
+* Add "not region restricted" to optional params
 * Support giveaways with multiple copies + integrate into value calculation and summary printouts
 * Check replacing the heaviest flow (UpdateAllGroups) with a lambda AWS process
 * Add handling large data quantities: Giveaways, Users, Games (separate into smaller chunks)